Stustup/Audio-Input-Board/README.md

 # Audio Input Board

 A simple input board to interface multiple connectors with DIY projects.
-I use it mainly as connector boards for prototype tube amps, which are wired point to point.
-Adding flimsy cables with connectors solderes to them was and would be tedious.
+I use it mainly as connector boards for prototyping tube amps, which are wired point to point.
+Adding flimsy cables with connectors soldered to them was and would be tedious.
-Also this makes it possible to securely attach oscilloscope probes on the solder holes.
+Also this makes it possible to securely attach oscilloscope probes on the test holes.

 ![3D Model of Input Board](./Docs/CIB%20Front.png)

 ## Connectors on the board are:
 1. 3.5mm Stereo Jack
 2. 2 Stereo Chinch/RCA connectors (for input/output)
-3. 1 4.4mm Pentaconn balanced connector, because i like it and want to push it.
+3. 4.4mm Differential Pentaconn connector, because i like it and want to push it.
 3. 4 Mono Differential XLR connectors (for input/output).
 One could use each of these as a single stereo Jack

 To interface these connectors to your DIY project you need a few JST_EH P2.50mm connectors and cables, which are the (it looks like to me) standard for cheap knock off DIY connectors in sets on eBay.